orlenyslp/Caterpillar/README.md

 Caterpillar’s code distribution in this repository contains three different folders.
 The folder caterpillar_core includes the implementation of the core components, execution_panel includes the code of a BPMN visualizer that serves to keep track of the execution state of process instances and lets users check in process data, and services_manager contains the implementation for an external service used for demonstration purposes.

+Before using the Caterpillar it is necessary to download the source code of the applications.

+#How to use Caterpillar Core

+Open a terminal in your computer and move to the folder caterpillar_core.

+For installing the dependencies, run the comand npm instsall.

+For running the application use the comand gulp.